The New Yorker: Fact-checking

 In 1927, The New Yorker ran an article about Edna St. Vincent Millay that contained multiple factual errors, and her mother threatened to sue the publication for libel.
 Consequently, the magazine developed extensive fact-checking procedures, which became integral to its reputation as early as the 1940s.
 In 2019, the Columbia Journalism Review said that "no publication has been more consistently identified with its rigorous fact-checking".
 As of 2025, about 30 people work in the fact-checking department.

 At least two defamation lawsuits have been filed over articles published in the magazine, though neither were won by the plaintiff.
 Two 1983 articles by Janet Malcolm about Sigmund Freud's legacy led to a lawsuit from writer Jeffrey Moussaieff Masson, who claimed that Malcolm had fabricated quotes attributed to him.
 After years of proceedings and appeals, a jury found in Malcolm's favor in 1994.
 In 2010, David Grann wrote an article for the magazine about art expert Peter Paul Biro that scrutinized and expressed skepticism about Biro's stated methods to identify forgeries.
 Biro sued The New Yorker for defamation, alongside multiple other news outlets that reported on the article, but the case was summarily dismissed.

 Readership

-The New Yorker is read nationwide, with 53% of its circulation in the top 10 U.S. metropolitan areas.

 According to a 2009 survey-based estimate of magazine audiences by MediaMark Research, the average New Yorker reader was 47.8 years old, with a household income of $91,359.
 In the same period, the average household income in the United States was $58,898.

 Politically, the magazine's readership holds generally liberal views.
 According to a 2014 Pew Research Center survey, 77% of The New Yorkers readers have left-of-center political values, and 52% of them hold "consistently liberal" political values.